Scotland to play Norway in November friendly

 Scotland will travel to face Norway in a friendly on 19 November.

-That meeting with Jurgen Klinsmann's team will take place four days before the Norway match.
+will take place four days before the Norway match.

 Norway, who last met Scotland in 2009, also missed out on a place at next year's World Cup finals in Brazil.

 That last encounter, in Oslo, produced a 4-0 win for the hosts in a World Cup qualifier but the Scots did win on their previous visit to the Norwegian capital.